 Wei Mun’s practice includes all forms of dispute resolution in respect of the construction industry, particularly in arbitration, both domestic and international, adjudication and litigation.
 Over the years, many of his cases have been reported in the law journals.
-His prowess in dispute resolution has led to him being named as a Leading Individual by The Asia Pacific Legal 500 for 2018 and 2019, a Leading Individual in Construction Dispute Resolution in Chambers Asia Pacific for a number of years since 2010, a Market-leading Lawyer in AsiaLaw Profiles for 2017 and 2018 and a “Dispute Resolution Star” by Benchmark Litigation in 2018.
+His prowess in dispute resolution has led to him being named as a Leading Individual by The Asia Pacific Legal 500 for 2018 and 2019, a Leading Individual in Construction Dispute Resolution in Chambers Asia Pacific for a number of years since 2010, a Market-leading Lawyer in AsiaLaw Profiles for 2017 – 2019 and a “Dispute Resolution Star” by Benchmark Litigation in 2018 and 2019.

 Chambers Asia Pacific 2018 had this to say about him : ‘Chang Wei Mun wins the acclaim of market sources as “an extremely competent and meticulous advocate…”’ while AsiaLaw Profiles 2018 described him as “very knowledgeable and innovative”.

 The 2019 edition of Chambers Asia Pacific quoted market commentators who said that Wei Mun is “responsive and efficient” and a “very effective counsel” in construction matters.

 He is currently acting for KL Eco City Sdn Bhd (part of the SP Setia Group) in multiple legal proceedings arising from the collapse of a pedestrian link bridge across the Klang River.